Chrisann Brennan: Apple (1977)

-Brennan's relationship with Jobs was deteriorating as his position with Apple grew and she began to consider ending the relationship.
-In October 1977, Brennan was approached by Apple employee #5, Rod Holt, who asked her to take "a paid apprenticeship designing blueprints for the Apples".
-Both Holt and Jobs felt that it would be a good position for her, given her artistic abilities.
-Brennan's decision, however, was overshadowed by the fact that she realized she was pregnant and that Jobs was the father.
-It took her a few days to tell Jobs, whose face, according to Brennan "turned ugly" at the news.
-According to Brennan, at the beginning of her third trimester, Jobs said to her: "I never wanted to ask that you get an abortion.
+Jobs became increasingly consumed by his position with Apple, and Brennan considered ending their relationship.
+In October 1977, Brennan was recruited by Rod Holt to take "a paid apprenticeship designing blueprints for the Apples".
+Both Holt and Jobs believed that the position would make use of her artistic abilities.

+Brennan had just learned that she was pregnant and knew Jobs was the father.
+It took her a few days to tell him.
+She said that his face "turned ugly" at the news.
+According to Brennan, later, at the beginning of her third trimester, Jobs said: "I never wanted to ask that you get an abortion.
 I just didn't want to do that."
-He also refused to discuss the pregnancy with her.
-Brennan, herself, felt confused about what to do.
-She was estranged from her mother and afraid to discuss the matter with her father.
-She also did not feel comfortable with the idea of having an abortion.
-She chose instead to discuss the matter with Kōbun, who encouraged her to have and keep the baby as he would lend his support.
-Meanwhile, Holt was waiting for her decision on the internship.
-Brennan states that Jobs continued to encourage her to take the internship, stating that she could "be pregnant and work at Apple, you can take the job.
-I don't get what the problem is."
-Brennan however notes that she "felt so ashamed: the thought of my growing belly in the professional environment at Apple, with the child being his, while he was unpredictable, in turn being punishing and sentimentally ridiculous.
-I could not have endured it."
-Brennan thus turned down the internship and decided to leave Apple.
-She states that Jobs told her "If you give up this baby for adoption, you will be sorry" and "I am never going to help you".
+He refused to discuss the pregnancy with her.

+Brennan felt confused about what to do.
+She was estranged from her mother and afraid to discuss the pregnancy with her father.
+She was not comfortable about the idea of abortion.
+She chose to talk with Kōbun, who encouraged her to have and keep the baby, saying he would lend support.

+Meanwhile, Holt waited for her decision.
+Brennan said Jobs continued to encourage her to take the internship, but she felt conflicted about being pregnant at Apple with his baby, and turned it down.
+She decided to leave Apple, as Jobs said he would not help with the child.